 Education: University of Georgia

 First job: Running a jackhammer

 Carol Sargent Collard

 Carol Collard became a passionate participant in the fight to reduce homelessness while working for Progressive Redevelopment Inc. In 1998, Collard returned to school to study social work and ultimately earned a PhD in the field.
 The New Orleans native has worked for more than 20 years in supportive housing and in grappling with the complex issues that can result in homelessness.
-Her combined expertise has given her the ability to operate a non-profit agency with a caring heart and a mind for business.
-At CaringWorks, which she co-founded, she oversees a 90-plus member team that operates supportive housing and behavioral health programs across metro Atlanta.
+Her combined expertise has given her the ability to operate a nonprofit agency with a caring heart and a mind for business.
+At CaringWorks, which she cofounded, she oversees a 90-plus member team that operates supportive housing and behavioral health programs across metro Atlanta, resulting in ending homelessness for over 10,000 households.
 She is a licensed master social worker and is also an associate professor of social work at Kennesaw State University in Kennesaw.

 Education: Loyola University, New Orleans; University of Georgia (MSW, PhD)